IntersectMBO/cardano-updates/blog/2025-04-16-plutus-core.md

 - reviewing the CIP on builtin `Value`
 - investigating approaches for enabling casing on builtin types

-Regarding certified compilation, we worked on adding more tests to the certifier and resolving the issues it uncovered
+Regarding certified compilation, we worked on adding more tests to the certifier and resolving the issues it uncovered.

 ## Low level summary